millieba/gamp/web-dashboard/README.md

 # Web Dashboard
 ## Prerequisites and dependencies
-- All commands are executed from the `web-dashboard` folder if nothing else is specified
+- All commands should be executed from the `web-dashboard` folder unless otherwise specified.
-- Run `pnpm i`
+- Run `pnpm i` to install project dependencies.
-- Make sure your system has PostgreSQL version 16 installed
+- Make sure your system has PostgreSQL version 16 installed.

 ## Setup database
 You will need to set up a local PostgreSQL 16 database to run this project.